kevinyswong/kevinyswong.github.io/index.md

   <br>

-  To the point of our discussion on desire: writing in a manner faithful to his popular image, Schopenhauer offers a concrete example of the will's representation in the phenomenal world as the will-to-live:
+  To the point of our discussion on desire: Schopenhauer offers a concrete example of the will's representation in the phenomenal world as the will-to-live:
   <blockquote>
   [C]onsider that indefatigable worker the mole; to dig strenuously with its enormous shovel-paws is the business of its whole life; permanent night